refiner-io/mobile-sdk-ios/README.md

 #### Track Screen

-`Track Screen` provides to track screen that user viewed.
+`Track Screen` provides to track screen that user is currently on.

 ```swift
 Refiner.instance.trackScreen(name: "SCREEN_NAME")